-I was told that the Needles District was more scenic than Island in the Sky and less visited due to the fact that you have to drive 25 miles off the main road to get to it.
+I was told that the Needles District was more scenic than Island in the Sky and less visited since you have to drive 25 miles off the main road to get to it.
 So on my recent vacation in Utah, I just had to see it for myself.
-It is a long drive off from UTAH 191 but the drive in is terrific and while we wanted to make several stops on the way in, we wanted to get to Squaw Flat Campground ASAP to find a spot since there are no advance reservations.
-It is strictly FCFS (first come, first served) and upon arriving we found out that there were 11 out of 16 sites open.
-We got a great campsite..look in campground B, sites #19,20 &r 21 which are set back on a little cul-de-sac... very quiet and removed from all the RV sites.
+It is a long drive off from UTAH 191, but the drive in is terrific, and while we wanted to make several stops on the way in, we wanted to get to Squaw Flat Campground ASAP to find a spot since there are no reservations.
+It is strictly FCFS (first come, first served), and upon arriving, we found out that 11 out of 16 sites open.
+We got a great campsite..look in campground B, sites #19,20 &r 21, set back on a little cul-de-sac... very quiet and removed from all the RV sites.
 We took #20 and camped next to Joe from SLC.
 Joe hikes here frequently and told us about this hike which was on my agenda anyway.
 So it seems I made a good choice based on my research.

 This was one awesome hike.

 This hike is listed as One-Way.